tower120/hibit_tree/README.md

 # **HI**erarchical **BIT**map **TREE**

-Hierarchical bitmap tree is an integer-indexed fixed-depth prefix-tree without memory overhead[^mem_overhead] and performance[^hasmap_perf] of a no-hasher HashMap[^hashmap_conf].
-With unique capability of superfast intersection[^unparalleled_intersection], and other[^unique_ops] set-like operations between containers.
+Hierarchical bitmap tree is an integer-key fixed-depth prefix-tree with no memory overhead[^mem_overhead].
+That have unique[^unique_ops], blazingly fast inter-container intersection[^unparalleled_intersection] and union.
+That outperforms `HashMap<u32, T>`[^hashmap_conf] most of the time.

+Think of it as a map that can do set things.
+And MUCH more effectively[^intersection_efficiency] then traditional set operation + map get.

 * Always stable O(1) random access.

-* Predictable insert performance - no tree-balancing, or any hidden performance impact.
+* Predictable insert/remove performance - no tree-balancing, or any hidden performance impact.

 * Ordered by key[^sorting].
 Have unordered contiguous iteration[^unordered_iter] as well.

 * Fast inter-container equality and ordering [Not yet implemented].

-Intersection operation directly over data container is much faster, than intersecting set + getting items from tree/map.
+[^intersection_efficiency]: Intersection operation directly over data container is much faster, than intersecting set + getting items from tree/map.
 Since with intersection directly over tree - we are skipping additional tree traverse phase for actually getting data.

-[^hasmap_perf]: Even without hasher, HashMap performance is not stable, and depends on how much filled buckets are.

-[^mem_overhead]: Tree nodes store child-pointers in dense.
+[^mem_overhead]: Tree nodes store child-pointers in dense format.
 Null-pointers are not stored.
 While still have O(1) access.

 [^hashmap_conf]: HashMap<u32, T> with nohash-hasher and uniform key distribution -